-We were not able to fully enter the roof void area due to a thick layer of insulation.
+Full and safe access to the roof void was prevented by a layer of insulation.

 Sectional Diagram showing elements of a typical house

 Reference may be made in this report to some or all of the above component parts of the property.
 This diagram may assist you in locating and understanding these items.